Areas of Practice

 Successfully represented plaintiff in civil rights action who was falsely arrested and maliciously prosecuted on a driving while intoxicated charge in retaliation for her earlier demonstrations at the courthouse, protesting a probationary sentence for the killer of her daughter, with the jury's finding that such tortious actions were violative of the plaintiff's constitutionally protected civil rights under 42 U.S.C. § 1983;

-Won remand as co-counsel on appeal (Kimes v.
+Won remand from District of Columbia Court of Appeals on appeal of felony jury trial conviction (Kimes v.
 United States)

 Won remand as co-counsel on appeal for Santé Kimes, after her felony conviction for grand larceny, in which she received a three to nine year sentence, consecutive to a sentence that she was already serving, because the trial judge sentenced Mrs. Kimes without first conducting a hearing to determine whether or not Mrs. Kimes' absence at the taking of the verdict at trial was voluntary.
-The appellate court premised its ruling by holding that a criminal defendant's right to be present at the return of a jury's verdict implicates the defendant's constitutional right of due process under the Fifth Amendment;
+The appellate court premised its ruling by holding that a criminal defendant's right to be present at the return of a jury's verdict implicates the defendant's constitutional right of due process under the Fifth Amendment.
+Kimes v.
+United States, 569 A. 2d 104 (D.C.
+App.
+1989).

-Won $ 159,000, judgment after jury trial for a public figure (Rassam v.
+Won $159,000 newspaper libel judgment after jury trial for a public figure (Rassam v.
 Arab Houston Times, Inc. and Yousef)

 25 Media L. Rep. 1012 (4th Cir.
 1994);

-Obtained reversal of district court's ruling (In re Hardgrave)
+Obtained reversal of district court's disallowance of informal proof of claim in Chapter 13 bankruptcy case (In re Hardgrave)

 In re Hardgrave, 59 F.3d 166, 1995 WL 371462 (4th Cir.
 1995);